 In 2008, Maine passed a Statewide Building and Energy Code, which makes building in Maine more straight-forward and saves homebuyers and businesses money on their energy bills from day one.
-In 2011, Maine’s Legislature rolled back Maine’s building and energy code.
+In 2011, Maine's Legislature rolled back Maine's building and energy code.
 So, while Maine has a statewide code, it is not enforced in many towns.

 Maine’s Building and Energy Code: Saving Energy, Assisting Development

 It pays to build buildings right the first time

 Maine people and businesses worry about energy bills, particularly because Maine is dangerously dependent on expensive heating oil and most of our homes and other buildings are older and not efficient.
 Reaching at least a basic level of energy efficiency is easiest and cheapest in new construction, but, unfortunately, most of Maine’s new buildings are not being built with energy efficiency in mind, and these inefficient buildings will cost us for many decades.

 - Building to the Maine code saves money from day one.

 - The average Maine homeowner will reap net savings of more than $200/year by building to the energy code instead of following current construction practices.
 (1)